 The claimant was black and had a stammer.
 He was dismissed during his probationary period principally because of a “sharp and sudden decline in his attitude and behaviour”.
 The tribunal held his stammer was a disability within the DDA 1995, but his claim failed because the tribunal found he was not dismissed for a reason related to his disability.
 The EAT upheld the decision.
 The claimant did make the point that other staff might wrongly interpret effects of his stammer as aggressive behaviour, but it is not clear whether that was relevant to the behaviour complained of.

 Employment Appeal Tribunal, 2004.
 Full decision: bailii.org.

-The applicant had complained of being bullied by his employers, and that it was their attitude to him which resulted in stress, to which he alleged he was more susceptible than others because of his stammer.
-He submitted before the EAT that his stress was a manifestation of his stammer (see Murray -v- Newham CAB Ltd IRLR 340).
-The EAT said that if there is a recognised manifestation of a disability, dismissal could be related to the disability through the recognised manifestation.
-However, it was satisfied that the Employment Tribunal was in no way persuaded that that was the situation with the applicant, and that any suggested link of that nature was far too tenuous.
+The EAT said it was important to bear in mind that in his original claim the claimant “was complaining of being bullied by his employers and that it was their attitude to him which resulted in stress, to which he alleged he was more susceptible than others because of his stammer”.
+The claimant’s representative argued his stress was a manifestation of his stammer.
+The EAT agreed that if there is a recognised manifestation of a disability, dismissal could be related to the disability through the recognised manifestation.
+However, the EAT was satisfied that the tribunal was in no way persuaded that that was the situation with the claimant, and that any suggested link of that nature was far too tenuous.